rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/multiyear/index.md

           BETWEEN 2018 AND (SELECT CAST(strftime('%Y', MAX(REPORTDATE)) AS INTEGER) FROM crashes.crashes)
       AND CAST(strftime('%Y', REPORTDATE) AS INTEGER) IN ${inputs.multi_cy.value}
   ),
-  -- For each allowed year, compute the sum of counts by applying your adjusted date boundaries. yearly_counts AS (
+  -- Sum up counts for each allowed year using adjusted boundaries. yearly_counts AS (
     SELECT
       ay.yr,